eliasu/stegreif_25/content/collections/pages/en/who-we-are.md

         content:
           -
             type: text
             text: 'Would you like to play with us?
 We are also happy to receive unsolicited applications from musicians.
-Lea Hladka is your contact person for this.
 In addition to a'
           -
             type: text
             marks:
               -
-                type: bts_span
+                type: btsSpan
                 attrs:
                   class: text-skin-primary
             text: ' letter of motivation'